jlyons210/aws-assume-oaar/README.md

 # aws-assume-oaar

-Simplifies assuming the AWS OrganizationAccountAccessRole assuming an awscli profile exists with Organization read permissions.
+Simplifies assuming the AWS OrganizationAccountAccessRole.
+Depends on a locally configured awscli profile with Organization read permissions.

 ## TODO:
 - [ ] Add dependency check for 'jq'